Green Island, Hong Kong: Green Island Reception Centre

 The Green Island Reception Centre (青洲羈押中心) was historically used as a temporary reception centre for Vietnamese refugees.
 As of 1997, it was used to accommodate Vietnamese illegal immigrants (VIIs) temporarily for quarantine purposes.
 The Centre was then managed by the CSD.

 Flora and fauna

 The island is densely covered with woodland and tall scrub.
 A total of 150 plant species and a large variety of butterfly species has been found.
 One ant species not previously found elsewhere in Hong Kong was recorded on Green Island.
 The locally rare reef egret and white-bellied sea eagle have been seen on the island.

 Air traffic

 Green Island is an important reporting point for location aviation in Hong Kong for entry to Victoria Harbour by air.
 All local traffic flying into or out of the harbour must report overhead Green Island.
 As the harbour is quite narrow and aviation traffic can be heavy at times due to the large number of helicopters and light aircraft, Green Island can also act as a holding point before permission to enter is granted by air traffic control.

 Weather station

+In 1989, an automatic weather station was built on Green Island by the Hong Kong Observatory.
+It is the first weather station in Victoria Harbour to be powered by both solar and wind energy.
+The station is provides warning of tropical cyclone and monsoon to ships traveling in and out of the harbour.